The future of software

 In times like these there is no shortage of predictions about where the world of software is heading to.
 The end of SAAS.
 The end of software developers, everybody will be writing software and there will Software Factories, spec goes in, working software pops out.

-Without a doubt, a lot is going to change in software development, but, as they say in french, "Plus ça change, plus c'est la même chose"
+Without a doubt, a lot is going to change in software development, but, as they say "Plus ça change, plus c'est la même chose".
+Here is our two cents for where we think software development is going.

 The past